9 Captivating TV Shows Like "Game of Thrones" That’ll Hook You Instantly

 It also happens to be one of the most pirated TV shows ever.
 No wonder they premiered the 6th season in 172 countries simultaneously (by far the largest TV simulcast ever)!
 The only problem with Game of Thrones is that there isn’t enough of it.
 With only ten episodes every year (only seven in 2017), we are left craving more.

 So of course, a lot of people are looking for TV shows like Game of Thrones, including me.
-I decided to take a look around and compile a list of some other shows similar to GOT.
+I decided to take a look around and compile a list of some other shows similar to Game of Thrones.

 How'd you rate Game of Thrones out of 5 stars?